Metro Transit rolling stock: Passenger coaches

 Bombardier Bi-Level cab car #604 leading a Northstar train south through Elk River, Minnesota.

-Northstar currently utilizes eighteen Bombardier Bi-Level Coach cars, a number of which are configured as cab cars.
-With no straightforward way to turn the trains or locomotives around at the ends of the line, the train is simply run in reverse from Big Lake to Minneapolis.
+Northstar utilized eighteen Bombardier Bi-Level Coach cars, a number of which are configured as cab cars.
+With no straightforward way to turn the trains or locomotives around at the ends of the line, the train would simply reverse from Big Lake to Minneapolis.
 The engineer remotely controls the locomotive from the cab car in the last coach of the train.